The antique singing bowls on this website are from the private collection of Fred and Maureen Wilkinson

 In 1981 they felt the need for a better quality of life and moved to a small farm in Cornwall with their three children.
 Virtually overnight they became farmers...growing fruit and vegetables, hand-milking two house-cows and rearing pigs, poultry, sheep and cattle in an attempt to become self-sufficient.
 It was here, whilst farming, that Fred took up photography and Maureen began writing...later winning several major literary awards for her poetry, and publishing anthologies of her work.

 In the mid 1980s the Wilkinsons embarked on a period of world travel, their trips embracing Peru, Bolivia , Brazil, Nepal, India, China and Thailand, but particularly focusing on Indonesia (Java, Bali, Lombok, Sumba, Sumatra and Sulawesi) and the Far East.
 They eventually made more than 40 trips to the Indonesian island of Bali to study its art and culture.
-It was during this period that they began collecting ethnic and tribal art.
+It was during this period that they began collecting antique singing bowls and ethnic and tribal art.

 In 1988 they opened Cornwall’s renowned Morning Price Gallery, in Falmouth, specializing in ethnic and tribal Art & Crafts from around the world.
 The Wilkinsons were early pioneers of fair trade.
 They personally purchased and commissioned their stock directly from artists and craftsmen at source in the country of origin, and for over 20 years provided well-paid regular employment for about 200 craft families in some of the poorer regions of the world.
 In the early 90s they opened a second Morning Price Gallery in Falmouth and another in Penzance, followed by the Kura-Kura Gallery in Penryn.
 They also initiated a unique informal franchise enabling numerous independent small businesses to successfully get off the ground with customized start-up packs that replicated the ‘look and feel’ of their own business in a variety of trading formats.
 Their galleries remained open until 2004 when they switched the business emphasis from retail to web-based wholesale.
 Trading as World Art & Crafts the Company supplied fair trade decorative and ethnic handicrafts to major visitor attractions such as the Eden Project and to hundreds of retail outlets throughout the UK and Europe.
+They sold the business in 2010 and retired to a remote part of Cornwall in Southwest England.